Looking for Islamic Manuscripts at Michigan? Browse our catalogue!

 shelfmark, main title (with source), main author, other title(s) (with sources), place/date of production, physical dimensions, summary, subjects, language(s), format, incipit, explicit, colophon, dedication, contents, collation, layout, script, decoration, support, binding, accompanying materials, former shelfmarks, origin, ownership and history, included works (with authors), scribe(s), former owner(s), collator(s), patron(s), calligrapher(s), references, collection (i.e. sub-collection), and details of acquisition (displayed in MARC view).

-A few of these descriptive elements may seem ambiguous or invovle unfamiliar specialized terminology.
+A few of these descriptive elements may seem ambiguous or involve unfamiliar specialized terminology.
 See the following list for clarification:

 other title(s) (with sources): Refers to the various titles that might appear both within a manuscript and in standard reference works.
-Varying titles within the manuscript could be found on the endpapers, on the 'title page', in the preface, in the colophon, in quire signatures, on the spine, on the fore edge of the text block, etc.
+Varying titles within the manuscript could be found on the endpapers, on the 'title page', in the preface, in the colophon, in quire signatures, on the spine, on the tail edge of the textblock, etc.

 incipit: Refers to the opening words of the text, the choice of which may allude to the subject matter of the composition, and in Islamic manuscripts most often beginning with the بسملة, followed by the حمدلة or تسبيح.
-Here we are interested in transcribing the words following the بسملة.
+In this scheme, refers to a transcription of the words following the بسملة.

 explicit: Refers to the final words of the composition proper.
-Here we are interested in transcribing these final words just before the beginning colophon.
+In this scheme, refers to a transcription of these final words just before the opening of a colophon.
 Also known as desinit.

-colophon: Refers to the final words at the end of the text, occasionally set off in form, size, script or even language from the main text.
+colophon: Refers to the final words at the end of the transcribed text - occasionally set off in form, size, script or even language from the main text - that address the circumstances of composition or production of the copy.
 A manuscript may have no colophon or multiple colophons (e.g., one for each volume in a multi-volume work or each corresponding to one of several works appearing in a single codex).
-Here we are interested in noting whether a colophon is scribal or authorial and its form/shape and language, along with transcribing it.
+In this scheme, if a colophon is present a transcription will be provided along with a statement identifying it as authorial or scribal and its form / shape.

-dedication: Refers to a statement in the manuscript regarding for whom the manuscript was composed, particularly if it was commissioned and copied for a patron.
-Here we are interested in the person copied for and nature of the statement.
+dedication: Refers to a statement in the manuscript regarding for whom the text was composed, particularly if it was commissioned by and written for a patron.
+In this scheme, a dedication note will address person to whom the text is dedicated and the nature of the statement.

 collation: Refers here to the establishment of the correct sequence of quires in the textblock by means of catchwords, quire signatures, and foliation.
-Here, most precisely expressed in a statement of collation with a description of the foliation, the quire signatures, and any catchwords.
+In this scheme, expressed in a statement of collation with a description of the foliation, the quire signatures, and any catchwords.

 layout: Refers to the arrangement of various elements on the page (mise-en-page), as well as number of lines per page and the presence of rulings and/or prickings.

-support: Refers to the writing surface (namely papyrus, parchment or paper), its nature and state of preservation.
-Here, with much paper, we are particularly interested in whether European or non (Arab, Persian, Indian, etc.), laid or wove with characterization of the chain lines, and description of any watermarks.
+support: Refers to the writing material (namely papyrus, parchment or paper), its nature and state of preservation.
+In the case of paper, this scheme addresses whether European or non (Arab, Persian, Indian, etc.), laid or wove with orientation and measurement of the laid and chain lines, description of any watermarks, and characterization of the surface and furnish.
 Obviously much of this cannot be assessed via the digitized manuscript but must be supplied through an examination of the physical codex.

 origin: Refers to where, when, and by whom the manuscript was produced.
-Here we are particularly interested in the copyist, date of copying, place of copying, mode of copying, and destination (if copied for someone).
+In this scheme, the copyist, date of copying, place of copying, mode of copying, and destination (if copied for someone) are addressed to the extent possible, referencing where in the volume this information appears if explicitly stated.
 Date and place of composition are also relevant.

 ownership and history: Addresses marks and statements of ownership (including inventory marks, seal impressions, ownership statements, waqf statements, book prices, bookplates, etc.), reading / study statements, book loan statements, transmission statements (ijāzāt, etc.), and evidence of critical apparatus (including collation statements, description of the exemplar, collation marks, marginal corrections, glosses, reference marks, etc.) as well as notes and marks left by former owners (such as birth or death notices, magic squares, kabīkaj invocations, formulas, inventories, etc.).